Bromeliad Care: How To Grow Bromeliad Plants

 What If My Bromeliad Has Babies?

 Don’t be over-eager about removing these offsets from the parent.
-They need to stay in place to feed from the parent plant until they reach a certain size and are able to survive in their own pots.
+They need to stay in place to feed from the parent plant until they reach a certain size and can survive in their own pots.

 To remove Bromeliad pups from the parent plant, use a sterile, sharp knife to separate the offshoot from the mother plant.
 Repot the offshoot in bromeliad potting mix that has been moistened slightly.

-Take great care of bromeliads by not using too much water because this can quickly cause rot.
-If you’ve done everything correctly, your pups will grow rapidly and you may need to repot them within half a year’s time.
+Take great care of bromeliads by not using too much water, which can quickly cause rot.
+If you’ve done everything correctly, your pups will grow rapidly, and you may need to repot them within half a year’s time.

 A Bromeliad Collection Makes A Fascinating, Low-Maintenance Gardening Project